john-itcsolutions/cheirrs/README.md

 `sudo ln -s /usr/localgcc-7.4/bin/gcc /usr/bin/gcc `

+Check gcc version:

+`gcc -v`

 At the point of installing the CUDA toolkit

 Download and Install CUDA Toolkit & Driver:

 `wget https://developer.download.nvidia.com/compute/cuda/11.2.0/local_installers/cuda_11.2.0_460.27.04_linux.run`

+Now, noting the placement of the run file, you should reboot so that you are in run level 3 (no gui - no X server operating).

+This involves `sudo reboot` foloweed by tapping "esc" as the system reboots and BIOS appears.
+Enter using arrows at 'Advanced Options' and select kernel 5.3.0 but press 'e' to edit the grub menu for that kernel.
+Arrow down to line beginning with 'linux', press 'end' key and type ` 3` to boot into runlevel 3.
+Then press F10 to continue boot process.
+You will be at a command line.
+Login with username and password as usual.
+In the Downloads folder (or wherever you placed the run file:)

 `sudo sh ./cuda_11.2.0_460.27.04_linux.run`

+Follow your own nose.

-We continue by installing kubeflow to obtain a controller compatible with this Juju/TensorFlow environment:
+We continue by installing Kubeflow to obtain a controller compatible with this Juju/TensorFlow environment:
 ________________________________________________________________

 ## 'KUBEFLOW', TensorFlow and Machine Learning (Artificial Intelligence & Statistical Learning)